 Has the school an Online Safety Policy that complies with Enfield guidance?
-Y/N Date of latest update (at least annual): I The school Online Safety policy was agreed by governors on: The policy is available for staff at: The policy is available for parents/carers at: The responsible member of the Senior Leadership Team is: The responsible member of the Governing Body is: The Designated Child Protection Coordinator is: The Online Safety Coordinator is: Has Online Safety training been provided for both pupils and staff? y/N Is there a clear procedure for a response to an incident of concern? y/N Have Online Safety materials from CEOP and Becta been obtained? y/N Do all staff sign a Code of Conduct for COMPUTING on appointment? y/N Are all pupils aware of the School's Online Safety Rules? y/N Are Online Safety rules displayed in all rooms where computers are used and expressed in a form that is accessible to all pupils?
-9/N Do parents/carers sign and return an agreement that their child will comply with the School Online Safety Rules?
-9/N Are staff, pupils, parents/carers and visitors aware that network and Internet use is closely monitored and individual usage can be traced?
-9/N Has a COMPUTING security audit been initiated by SLT, possibly using external expertise? y/N is personal data collected, stored and used according to the principles of the Data Protection Act?
-Y/N s Internet access provided by an approved educational Internet service provider which complies with DCSF requirements (e.g. KCN, Regional Broadband Consortium, NEN Network)? y/n las the school-level filtering been designed to reflect educational 9/N
+Y/N Date of latest update (at least annual): The school Online Safety policy was agreed by governors on: The policy is available for staff at: The policy is available for parents/carers at: The responsible member of the Senior Leadership Team is: The responsible member of the Governing Body is: The Designated Child Protection Coordinator is: The Online Safety Coordinator is: Has Online Safety training been provided for both pupils and staff?
+Y/N Is there a clear procedure for a response to an incident of concern?
+Y/N Have Online Safety materials from CEOP and Becta been obtained?
+Y/N Do all staff sign a Code of Conduct for COMPUTING on appointment?
+Y/N Are all pupils aware of the School's Online Safety Rules?
+Y/N Are Online Safety rules displayed in all rooms where computers are used and Y/N expressed in a form that is accessible to all pupils?
+1/1 Do parents/carers sign and return an agreement that their child will comply with the School Online Safety Rules?
+Y/N Are staff, pupils, parents/carers and visitors aware that network and Internet use is closely monitored and individual usage can be traced?
+Y/N

+Has a COMPUTING security audit been initiated by SLT, possibly using external expertise?
+Y/N Is personal data collected, stored and used according to the principles of the Data Protection Act?
+Y/N Is Internet access provided by an approved educational Internet service provider which complies with DCSF requirements (e.g. KCN, Regional Broadband Consortium, NEN Network)?
+Y/N Has the school-level filtering been designed to reflect educational objectives and approved by SLT?
+Y/N